ultra000x/fclone/README.md

 <h1><b>FACEBOOK TOOL</h1>

 ### Description
-**fclone** is a python script designed to hack a random Facebook account that has an easy password.
-This script was released on 1st January 2024
+**fclone** is a python script designed to hack a random Facebook account that has an user phone number as a password.
 ##

 ### Installation